Contrary to popular belief, getting a home based FFL is perfectly legal, easy to do, and very common.

 Myth #2: It’s near impossible to become an FFL holder from home.

-As long as there isn’t zoning, HOA, and/or landlord issue, and you know the right steps, the process to submitting your FFL application to the ATF for a home-based FFL is fairly straightforward.
+As long as there isn’t a zoning/HOA issue, and you know the right steps, the process to submitting your FFL application to the ATF for a home-based FFL is fairly straightforward.

 Myth #3: A home-based FFL is rare.

-In fact, they are so common, most ffl dealers in the country are home based ffls.
-This means that the ATF approves more FFLs every year for home-based applicants, than they do for retail gun shop locations.
+In fact, they are so common, most FFL dealers in the country are home based FFLs.
+This means that the ATF approves MORE FFLs every year for home-based applicants than they do for retail locations for a gun shop.